ms-us-rcg-cloud-innovation/LevelUp-Integration-APIMandAI/docs/workshop.md

 ## Scenario 1
 The business is intending to promote their capabilities by creating a magic mirror chat bot experience.
 The idea is to let customers ask questions about anything that may come to mind and respond as if it were the magic mirror from the classic movie Snow White and the 7 Dwarfs.
 While you are focused on the API, it needs to be kept in mind that the UI for the experience will be built for multiple different platforms and clients.
 The API needs to be flexible enough to support the different UIs.

+>If you are interested, you can see a clip of the magic mirror from the movie Snow White and the 7 Dwarfs [here](https://www.youtube.com/watch?v=OWflyssB9i8)

 ### Task 1 - Deploy the Open AI Model
 First we need to deploy a model to our Open AI service.
 Click on the Azure OpenAI resource in resource group we just provisioned.
 Then click on 'Model Deployments'